Sam-Martin/Sam-Martin/content/post/2021-07-25-Typescript-Function-Type-Parameter-Contravariance.md

 function test(f: (a: SuperType) => void): void { }
 {{</highlight>}}

-They are a way to annotate the types of the arguments of and return of a function.
+They are a way to annotate the types of the parameters and the return type of a function.

 ### Why are most types covariant?

 The purpose of restricting type assignability is to ensure type safety (i.e. prevent type errors).
-Restricting type assignment to either covariance (only allowing a type to be assigned to its supertypes or its structural equal) or contravariance (only allowing a type to be assigned to subtypes or its structural equal) is intended to ensure that whatever code is being executed does not attempt to perform operations that the type it's performing them on does not support.
+Restricting type assignment to either covariance (only allowing a type to be assigned to its supertypes or its  equal) or contravariance (only allowing a type to be assigned to subtypes or its equal) is intended to ensure that whatever code is being executed does not attempt to perform operations that the type it's performing them on does not support.

 To put this in real terms, one of the most common scenarios in which we rely on type assignability is when passing an argument into a function.